donnaada/donnaada/README.md

 - 🌱 I’m currently learning **HTML, JavaScript and CSS**

-- 💬 About Me: **I am currently going through a coding bootcamp through Code Fellows and am excited to see how much how much I can grow in just a few months.**
+- 💬 About Me: **I am currently going through a coding bootcamp with Code Fellows and am excited to see how much I can grow in just a few months.**

 - 📫You can reach me at **dmaa.dev@icloud.com**